- Game Information

 After four shots to the right ramp, Pteranodon Attack will start.
 This is a timed frenzy mode where all switches add 25K (+10K each subsequent Pteranodon Attack) to an award collected at the right ramp, which can be rebuilt/re-collected while there’s time left in the mode.
-Each threshold of 12 switches adds a multiplier to your next award that resets only when the award is collected.
-When the mode times out (or if you drain), the multiplier carries over to the next Pteranodon Attack, but not the award value.
+Each threshold of 12 switches adds a multiplier to your next award that resets when the award is collected, or the ball drains.
+When the mode times out, the multiplier carries over to the next Pteranodon Attack, but not the award value.
 (Note: the timer will not pause in the pops nor during game stoppages such as mode introductions.)
+As of 1.10, if you drain while Pteranodon Attack is running, your multiplier does reset to 1x.

 Completing Fossil Set 1 will add +10x to the next Pteranodon Attack value instantly!
 And collecting a Pteranodon Attack award of 50M+ will award a wildcard Fossil.